William Potter Gale: Activities and affiliations

 Along with associates, Gale founded the California Rangers in the 1960s.
 The Rangers were registered as a civil defense group, although the Anti Defamation League (ADL) has listed them as a paramilitary tax resistance group.
-According to his own account, he was involved in the founding of the Christian Defense League (CDL) along with S.J.
-Capt sometime between 1957 and 1962.
+According to his own account, he was involved in the founding of the Christian Defense League (CDL) along with S. J. Capt sometime between 1957 and 1962.

+In 1964, American Nazi Party leader George Lincoln Rockwell told the FBI that Gale had been part of an alleged conspiracy by right-wing former U.S. military officers to overthrow the federal government.

-Having been introduced to Wesley Swift by S.J.
-Capt in 1956, Gale was involved in Swift's Church of Jesus Christ, Christian along with recognizable Christian Identity figures like Bertrand Comperet and Richard Girnt Butler.
+Having been introduced to Wesley Swift by S. J. Capt in 1956, Gale was involved in Swift's Church of Jesus Christ–Christian along with recognizable Christian Identity figures like Bertrand Comparet and Richard Girnt Butler.
 Swift ordained Gale as a Christian Identity minister that same year.
-Michael Barkun refers to Gale as "a major Identity figure, part of the Comparet-Swift-Gale triumvirate that defined Christian Identity in California."
+Political scientist Michael Barkun refers to Gale as "a major Identity figure, part of the Comparet-Swift-Gale triumvirate that defined Christian Identity in California."
 Following Swift's death in 1970, Gale turned from advocate to enemy, attacking Swift and his followers in his writings and publications.

 Gale has been described as the founder of the Posse Comitatus movement.
-Barkun states that although the Posse Comitatus was not specifically an Identity movement, there were prominent Identity figures who were associated with it.
+According to Barkun, the Posse Comitatus was not specifically an Identity movement.
+However, prominent Identity figures were associated with it.
 Gale founded the United States Christian Posse Associates as an offshoot of his Ministry of Christ church.
-He was one of the founders of the Christian Patriot movement in the 1980s.
+Later, he became one of the founders of the Christian Patriot movement in the 1980s.

 On October 2, 1987, Gale was convicted of tax related crimes and sent to prison.
 While his appeal was pending, he died on April 28, 1988.

+According to Dan Gayman, it was Gale who played the primary role in bringing revolutionary violence into the Identity community.